EdmundBenedict/lordcephei.github.io/pages/package_overview.md

 /docs/package_overview/#augmented-wave-methods
 {:/comment}

-Augmented Wave methods, originally developed by Slater, partitions space into spheres enclosing around each atom.
-Basis functions used to solve Schrodinger's equation consist of a family of smooth envelope functions which are "augmented" with solutions of the Schrodinger equation
-(aka _partial waves_) inside each sphere.
+Augmented Wave methods, originally developed by Slater, partitions space into spheres enclosing around each nuclues, and an "interstitial" region.
+Basis functions used to solve Schr&ouml;dinger's equation consist of a family of smooth envelope functions which carry the solution in the interstitial, and are "augmented" with solutions of the Schr&ouml;dinger equation (aka _partial waves_) inside each sphere.
 The reason for augmentation is to enable basis functions to vary rapidly near nuclei where they must be orthogonalized to core states.

 Augmented-wave methods consist of an "atomic" part and a "band" part.
 The former takes as input a density and finds the [partial waves](/docs/package_overview/#linear-methods-in-band-theory) $$\phi(\varepsilon,r)$$ on a numerical radial mesh inside each augmentation sphere and makes the